- Land/Shallow Water Search

 With a successful recovery, I work on a ''Reward Basis''.
 That is, what you think my service was worth to you, or can afford.
 No find, you only pay the travel.

-Land and shallow water, gardens, compost heaps...
-Rings, tools, keys, survey marks…Almost anything containing metal.
+Rings, tools, keys, bits of tractor, survey marks…Almost anything containing metal.

-Metal detecting is prohibited on Historic Reserves, although permission is usually granted on a case-by-case basis.
+Please note: Metal detecting is prohibited on Historic Reserves, although permission can be granted by Heritage NZ and/or Dept. of Conservation on a case-by-case basis.

-If the item is lost on Private Property, please secure permission from the landowner for access.
+If the item is lost on Private Property, you will need to secure permission from the landowner for access.

 Please note, I do not locate buried power cables, water lines or other utilities.

-East coast from Whangarei north to Kaitaia, Incl Karikari/Tokerau, Doubtless Bay, Mangonui, and Bay of Islands.
+East coast from Whangarei to Kaitaia, Incl Karikari/Tokerau, Doubtless Bay, Mangonui, and Bay of Islands (Also outer islands if transport is arranged by you)

 Pete McGhee's Bio

-Trained in mantracking and clue awareness with Search and Rescue (Two rings have been found before I even switched on the machine, and I was able to track straight to a set of keys lost in a few acres of orchard based on ground evidence).
+Trained in mantracking and clue awareness with Search and Rescue (I was able to track straight to a set of keys lost in 15 acres of orchard based on ground sign).

 Pete McGhee - Recent Blog Post